 217 Main Street West, Alfred and Inga Bom House.
 Built on two lots once owned by Minnesota Territorial Governor Alexander Ramsey.
 Swedish immigrants Alfred and Inga Bom probably had the house built in 1891, two years after their marriage.
 The quaint house is built in local buff-colored brick in a classic T-style cottage plan with Greek Revival character and Gothic arched window hoods.
-It is one and a half stories in the entry side ell, and two stories on the other section, with porches on the front and rear now enclosed.
-Olaf Hanson (also spelled Hansen), a builder of many houses and churches in Carver County, may have been the builder of the house, with Carver mason Leonard Schroeder perhaps doing the brickwork.
-Brick for the house is most likely Carver brick from the Ahlin brickyard, once located a few blocks to the west of the house on Main Street West/County Road #40.
-Most of the homes on Main Street West were owned by a cluster of Swedish immigrant families, creating a sort of "Swede Hollow" of Carver.
+It is one-an- a-half stories in the entry side ell, and two stories inthe other section, with porches on the front and rear, today enclosed.
+Olaf Hansen (also spelled Hanson), a builder of many houses and churches in Carver County, may have been the builder of the house, with Carver mason Leonard Schroeder perhaps doing the brickwork.
+Brick for the house is most likely Carver brick from the Ahlin brickyard, once located a few blocks to the west of the house along Main Street West/County Road #40.
+Most of the homes on Main Street West were owned by a cluster of Scandinavian immigrant families.
 The Ahlin brickyard was also owned by Swedish immigrants and it probably furnished brick for those Main Street West homes constructed of brick, or having foundations and cisterns of brick.

 Alfred Isaac Bom was born Isac Alfred Bohm at Herrljunga, Sweden on August 29, 1862.
 In 1880 at age 18 he immigrated to America, coming directly to the Carver area where he lived the rest of his life.
-Alfred worked for one of the railroads in Carver and farmed the rich lowlands to the south of the house along the Minnesota River.
+Alfred worked for one of the railroads in Carver and farmed the rich flood plan lowlands to the south of the house along the Minnesota River.
 Brothers of Alfred lived next door at 209 Main Street West and down the street at 400 Main Street West, undoubtedly helping each other with farming.
 On May 7, 1889 Alfred married Inga Marie Johnson at Carver.
-Inga Marie was born in Sweden in March 1863 and immigrated to America in 1884.
-The Boms raised six children, one of whom was Annie M. Hansen, married to Elmer Ernest Hansen, a son of Carver builder Olaf Hansen who likely built the house.
+Inga Marie was born in Sweden in March, 1863 and immigrated to America in 1884.
+In 1896 Alfred performed road work for the town of Carver.
+The Boms raised six children, one of whom was Annie M. Hansen, married to

+Elmer Ernest Hansen, a son of Carver builder Olaf Hansen who likely built the house.
 Alfred and Inga Bom attended Salem Lutheran Church in Carver.
-Inga's is buried in East Union Cemetery in nearby Dahlgren Township and it is likely that Alfred is buried there too.
-Bom descendents in the Hansen family line owned it into the 1980s.
+Inga's is buried in East Union Cemetery in nearby Dahlgren Township and it is likely that Alfred is also buried there.
+Bom descendents in the Bom/Hansen family line owned it into the1980s.

-The garage to the east of the house sits on the site of a stable of about the same size that belonged to Civil War veteran and Carver merchant A. G. Anderson, whose home was across the street at 208 Main Street West.
+The garage at the rear and to the east of the house sits on the site of a stable of about the same size that belonged to Civil War veteran and Carver merchant A. G. Anderson, whose home was across the street at 208 Main Street West.